GledsonAfonso/url-shortener/client/README.md

 pnpm install
 ```

-* Start the DB container and the server application in the server-side
+* Start the DB container and the server application in the server-side directory

 ## Running